episanty/AuthorORCID/README.md

 The Author ORCID Package
 ========================

-© Emilio Pisanty (2020), available under the [LPPL license](http://www.latex-project.org/lppl.txt)
+© Emilio Pisanty (2020), available under the [LPPL license](http://www.latex-project.org/lppl.txt).

-The Author ORCID package is a LaTeX package for the REVTeX class which adds support for ORCID iDs in the author handling.
+The Author ORCID package is a prototype LaTeX package for the REVTeX class which adds support for ORCID iDs in the author handling.
 It provides the following features:

  - An `\orcidicon{width}` command, which produces the ORCID iD icon at the specified width.
 This graphic is produced within `tikz`, and it is a transcription of the SVG version.
 The default width for the icon is 8pt, and it is encoded as the `\orcidiconwidth` length.